 cd $HOME/WINDUS gunzip -c windus.build.tar.gz | tar xvf -This should extract everything to the new subdirectory:

-module load comp/intel/10.1.021_64 CFDROOT = "$HOME/WINDUS/wind-dev" ; export CFDROOT WIND_DEV = "$HOME/WINDUS/wind-dev" ; export WIND_DEV . $HOME/WINDUS/wind-dev/bin/cfd.profileThis sets up the Intel Fortran and C compilers and causes the contents of the cfd.login (or cfd.profile) file to be executed automatically for each new shell instance.
+module load comp-intel/2013.5.192 module load mpi-sgi/mpt.2.11r13 CFDROOT = "$HOME/WINDUS/wind-dev" ; export CFDROOT WIND_DEV = "$HOME/WINDUS/wind-dev" ; export WIND_DEV . $HOME/WINDUS/wind-dev/bin/cfd.profileThis sets up the Intel Fortran/C compilers, loads SGI's MPI message passing toolkit, and causes the contents of the cfd.login (or cfd.profile) file to be executed automatically for each new shell instance.
 The environment variables CFDROOT, WIND_DEV, SYSTEM, and SYSTEM_CPU, that are required for installing and running Wind-US will also be set, and the PATH will be modified to include the location of the Wind-US executable directories.

 cd $WIND_DEVThis should put you in the $HOME/WINDUS/wind-dev directory.